Introduction

 Nan Tien Temple in Berkeley (Wollongong), New South Wales is known for its grand Chinese-style Buddhist architecture blended with modern design and landscaped serenity.

-• Two major halls:
+Two major halls:

-In essence: it is a modern mega-temple combining traditional Asian Buddhist architecture with Australian landscape design, created as both a spiritual and cultural retreat space.
+In essence, it is a modern mega-temple combining traditional Asian Buddhist architecture with Australian landscape design, created as both a spiritual and cultural retreat space.

-Nan Tien Temple Berkeley South Wales Australia – Religious Significance & Festivals
+Religious Significance & Festivals

 Nan Tien Temple is the largest Buddhist temple in the Southern Hemisphere, located in Berkeley near Wollongong, New South Wales.
 It follows Humanistic Buddhism under the Fo Guang Shan tradition and serves as a major centre for meditation, education, cultural exchange, and community service.